-- A carnet is not required for cars, campervans or motorcycles entering most countries in Europe or North America for holidaying purposes.
-For all other vehicles, and all other purposes, you will either need a carnet or you will need to pay the local import duty.
-If you’ll be driving through Europe or Oceania, you can visit the USCIB website for a list of countries where it can be used or contact them for more information.
+A carnet is not required for US-made cars, campervans or motorcycles entering most countries in Europe or North America for holidaying purposes.
+For all other vehicles, and most other countries, you will either need a carnet or you will need to pay the local import duty.
+Check the USCIB website for a list of countries where you could use a carnet.

 Tips for driving overseas

-- Know how to contact your travel insurer.
-Keep your travel insurance info with you while traveling, so you can easily get in touch with your insurer as needed.
-Take down their emergency contact number and keep it in your phone or somewhere safe just in case you lose the papers.
+- Know how to contact your insurer.
+Keep your car or travel insurance info with you while traveling so you can easily get in touch with your insurer as needed.
+Take down their emergency contact number and keep it in your phone or somewhere safe in case you lose the papers.

-- Know how to use your insurance: Make sure you know how to use your overseas coverage.
-This guide explains what to do after an accident.
-After an accident, it’s important to contact your insurer as soon as possible.
+- Know how to use your insurance.
+Understand how overseas coverage works.
+After an accident in most countries it’s important to contact your insurer as soon as possible.

-- Consider an International Driving Permit even if you don’t need one.
-It’s another form of internationally recognized identification in case your passport goes missing.
+- Consider an international driving permit even if you don’t need one.
+IDPs are another form of internationally recognized identification in case your passport goes missing.
 It’s also the only type of formal identification that comes in nine languages, making it useful almost everywhere.

 - Watch out for counterfeit IDPs.
 These are available online and are usually sold at inflated prices.
 If it costs more than $20, it might be fraudulent.
 If it’s being sold on eBay, it’s probably also a fake.
 The AAA and AATA are the only two authorized issuers.